The Naval Treaty: Briarbrae House

-On a rainy night, a frantically crying man (Percy Phelps) is carried into his home by a few men while his fiancée (Annie) and her brother (Joseph Harrison) watch over him worriedly.
+On a rainy night, a frantically crying man (Percy Phelps) is carried into his home by two men while his fiancée (Annie) and her brother (Joseph Harrison) watch over him worriedly.
 The scene changes to the drawing room at the residence of Sherlock Holmes and Dr. Watson at 221B Baker Street.
 Watson enters the room with a letter he has received from Phelps, a former school friend.
-Phelps writes that after completing his education he obtained an appointment at the Foreign Office and that a misfortune has occurred which could ruin his career and reputation.
+In the letter, Phelps explains that after completing his education he obtained an appointment at the Foreign Office and that a misfortune has occurred which could ruin his career and reputation.
 He requests that Watson bring Holmes to meet him and offer his assistance in the matter.
 Holmes deduces that the letter was written by a woman "of an exceptional nature" and agrees to accompany Watson to Phelps’ home, Briarbrae House in Woking.
 Holmes and Watson meet Joseph Harrison in the garden of Briarbrae House.
 Inside the house, they are greeted by Phelps himself and Annie in Phelps’ sick room.

 Theft of the treaty

 Phelps narrates the incidents of the evening of 23 May, when he was summoned by Lord Holdhurst (the Foreign Minister and his uncle) to his office.
 Lord Holdhurst entrusted Phelps with the task of creating a copy of a naval treaty signed between England and Italy.
 He told Phelps that the job must be done very carefully, while making sure that the contents are not leaked, as the Russian and French embassies would pay an immense sum of money for the contents.
-He suggested Percy stay to copy the document after everyone has left, stipulating that he must lock both the original and the copy in his desk drawer and hand them over personally the next morning.
+He suggested Phelps stay to copy the document after everyone has left, stipulating that he must lock both the original and the copy in his desk drawer and hand them over personally the next morning.

-In answer to Holmes' question, Percy tells him that the document defines the position of Great Britain towards the triple alliance in the event of the French fleet gaining ascendency over Italy in the Mediterranean.
-Phelps returned to his office, waited till his colleague Charles Gorot left for the day and then started copying the document page by page.
+In answer to Holmes' question, Phelps tells him that the document defines the position of Great Britain towards the Triple Alliance in the event of the French fleet gaining ascendency over Italy in the Mediterranean.
+Phelps returned to his office, waited till his colleague Sir Charles Gorot left for the day and then started copying the document page by page.
 Phelps tells Holmes that he had intended to join Harrison on the 11 o'clock train back to Woking but was not able to because the document was very long.